Graduates, staff, faculty, and guests must perform a wellness self-check before coming to campus.

 You will be directed to line up by your major, but it’s not necessary to be in alphabetical order.

-The Mace Bearer and Marshals will lead students out of the West Gym, followed by faculty and the platform party.
-Students will file out in two separate lines with each major all in one line—you must stay in the line with your major.
+The Mace Bearer and Student Marshals will lead students into the Redwood Bowl, followed by faculty and the platform party.
+Students will file out in one line—you must stay in the line with your major.
 Please do not stop for photos or to talk with family and friends.
 Marshals will direct you to your seats.
+There are 10 seats in each row.

-- Following the President’s speech, Marshals will direct one row at a time to approach the stage.
+- Following the President’s speech, Student Marshals will direct one row at a time to approach the stage.
 Hand your name card to the reader, and as your name is read, cross the stage.
-Be sure the person in front of you has their diploma cover before approaching.

-- Following the presentation of all the diploma covers, the President will ask you to rise.
-She will confer the degrees and ask you to switch your tassel from the right side of your cap to the left.
+- Following the reading of the graduate names, the President will confer the degrees and ask you to switch your tassel from the right side of your cap to the left.
 Please ask your guests to stay for this celebratory moment.

 After the President’s closing remarks, there will be a musical cue for the Mace Bearer to lead the platform party and faculty out of the Redwood Bowl.
-After they have left, graduates will be directed to exit one row at a time.
+After they have left, graduates and guests will be directed to exit one row at a time

 Things to remember